bensutherland/simple_pop_stats/README.md

 # note: the directory must already exist
 ```

+#### D. Notes on input files (microsat-specific) ####
+*NOTES*: Specific observations in microsats, in regards to the input genepop file
+* Please ensure that the "POP" line between collection does not contain anything other than "POP" (doesn't seem to play nice with the import)
+* Please ensure that collection names do not contain trailing underscores (eg. Not `Ash_`) as the script will remove it and no longer match stock codes.
+* Please ensure that the second column contains four digit year (or 4 digit number of some sort). (eg. Not `Nass_test    203   1`, rather `Nass_test     9999  1`)
+* Please ensure that the collection name does not contain four digits (eg. Not `Nitinat_1997    1997  1`, rather `Nitinat97     1997  1`)
+* Please ensure that the original names.dat file specifies a named region for ALL collections, not a blank (eg. Not `Bulkley NA`)

 ## 01. Loading Data ##
 Load a genepop with the following, using 'SNP' or 'microsat':
 `load_genepop(datatype = "SNP")`